avraal/BizarreTale/README.md

 ca.start(true);
 ```

-Method "start" has a default argument, which determine: print info in console or not.
+Method `start` has a default argument, which determine: print info in console or not.
 By default it's - **false**.

 > But this class have a defect: if i add a new class to project, ClassAnalyzer will be read file as file which already has information about new class.
 In this case, ClassAnalyzer write garbage.